Nek5000/nekRS_doc/source/quickstart.rst

    *nekRS* binds 1 GPU to 1 MPI rank.
 If you saw an OCCA error that fails to create device, you might want to either reduce the number of MPI ranks or fall back to CPU backend via ``nrsbmpi channel 2 --backend serial``.
+   The detailed explaination of the argument can be found at :ref:`running`.

 -----------------------------